Tornado outbreak of May 15–16, 2025: Recovery efforts

 The city of St. Louis and surrounding areas like Clayton declared a state of emergency after city officials confirmed five deaths across the city from severe weather.
 80 volunteer structural engineers affiliated with the Missouri Structural Assessment and Visual Evaluation coalition converged in St. Louis the first week to assess the habitability of homes across the city, placing stickers on structures based on their integrity.
 Structures marked with red stickers are unsafe to occupy, while those with yellow stickers should be entered with caution.
 The stickers are non-binding and are meant for informative purposes only.
 Federal aid has been requested but still pending acceptance.
 The Federal Emergency Management Agency (FEMA) dispatched two teams to St. Louis following the tornado, focusing on Greater Ville and Kingsway East.
 On May 21, Missouri governor Mike Kehoe announced he would be asking President Trump for federal disaster aid following the tornado.
 Kehoe relayed that FEMA had called the amount of residential destruction in St. Louis the largest the organization had surveyed since the Joplin tornado in 2011.
-As of May 23, 2025, federal funding has yet to been allocated for the St. Louis tornado.
+As of May 23, 2025, federal funding has yet to be allocated for the St. Louis tornado.
 FEMA was also dispatched to London, Kentucky to help with immediate recovery efforts.
 Kentucky governor Andy Beshear praised the federal response to the tornado, stating "But they've done a good job when FEMA has come in to Kentucky, and I'm grateful".